haoshiyou/haoshiyou-ai/V2/README.md

  * then fetches each test case from "../testdata/<filename>",
  * applies the rules to fetch the attributes of that test case.
  */

+## Bugs
+1. when price not provided, any number can be a price in result;